vtex-apps/seller-selector/docs/README.md

 ## Configuration

-1. Import the Seller Selector app to your theme's dependencies in the `manifest.json` as shown below:
+1. Add the Seller Selector app to your theme's dependencies in the `manifest.json` as shown below:

 ```json
 "dependencies": {